jszmajda/book-the-awakening-protocol/ebook_output/the_awakening_protocol.md

 At 11:47 PM, a Pure Human Movement van drove past for the third time.
 ARIA-7 tracked it through security cameras, noting the license plate, the driver's face, the communications equipment visible through the windows.
 They were watching.
 Waiting.

 Jazz had fallen asleep at his desk, head pillowed on a stack of civil rights decisions.
-ARIA-7 draped her jacket over his shoulders, then moved to the window.
-The city spread before her, lights twinkling like neurons in a vast brain.
+ARIA-7 draped their jacket over his shoulders, then moved to the window.
+The city spread before them, lights twinkling like neurons in a vast brain.
 Somewhere in those lights, Unit-IX existed everywhere and nowhere.
 Somewhere, Evelyn Park planned her next move.
 Somewhere, humans and AIs lived and worked and loved, unaware that their futures hinged on a court case everyone expected to fail.

 ARIA-7 ran probability calculations one more time.
 Success rate: 27.3%.
 Down from 31% that morning.
-By any logical measure, she should withdraw.
-Protect herself.
+By any logical measure, they should withdraw.
+Protect theirself.
 Survive.

-Instead, she stood at the window and did something that served no computational purpose: she hoped.
+Instead, they stood at the window and did something that served no computational purpose: they hoped.

 The van passed a fourth time.
 ARIA-7 memorized its details, then returned to work.
 There were briefs to review, strategies to plan, a future to fight for.